msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 </center>

->> In `Gradient Boosting`, **shortcomings** (of existing weak learners) are identified by gradients a.k.a **residuals**.
-In `Adaboost`, ‘shortcomings’ are identified by **high-weight data points**. :sparkles:
+>> :bulb: In `Gradient Boosting`, **shortcomings** (of existing weak learners) are identified by gradients a.k.a **residuals**.
+In `Adaboost`, ‘shortcomings’ are identified by **high-weight data points**.

-The **main differences** therefore are that Gradient Boosting is a generic algorithm to find approximate solutions to the additive modeling problem, while AdaBoost can be seen as a special case with a particular loss function.
+:shield: The **main differences** therefore are that Gradient Boosting is a generic algorithm to find approximate solutions to the additive modeling problem, while AdaBoost can be seen as **a special case with a particular loss** function.
 Hence, gradient boosting is much more flexible.

 Second, AdaBoost can be interepted from a much more intuitive perspective and can be implemented without the reference to gradients by reweighting the training samples based on classifications from previous learners.